 What Are Deep Vein Thrombosis Symptoms?

-DVT signs and symptoms are not always obvious, but you should wear copper compression socks if you notice any of these symptoms in your lower legs:
+Deep Vein Thrombosis symptoms are not always obvious, but you should wear copper compression socks if you notice any of these dvt symptoms in your lower legs:

 - Warmer skin

 Compression socks and stockings come in different pressure levels.
 Here’s how they are used in treatment for DVT in leg veins, as well as preventing the condition:

 - Socks with mild compression are used to prevent leg pain in people who are on their feet a lot, but higher compression is needed for DVT prevention and treatment.